stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.2.39 =
-Release Date: May TBD 2024
+Release Date: May 22nd 2024
 * Fix: Using Google fonts for captions in advanced gallery block.
+* Fix: Issue with columns preview in testimonial.
+* Fix: Issue with escaping attribute in testimonial block.
+* Fix: Issue with escaping attribute in countdown block.

 = 3.2.38 =
 Release Date: May 10th 2024